 - Predatory Criminal Sexual Assault of a Child

 Many people are embarrassed to even speak to a criminal defense lawyer.
 Bury those feelings immediately.
-Our Carbondale sex crimes defense lawyer has the experience you need in a time like this.
+Our Southern Illinois sex crimes defense lawyers has the experience you need in a time like this.
 Our criminal defense attorney is on your side and will discuss your options with you in a judgment-free consultation.

 - Retail Theft